 Unfortunately for the Sirens, he was so in love with the fair Cristalda that their calls went unanswered.
 The fact that he didn’t need chains or wax plugs for his ears to resist their calls angered the sirens.

 In retribution, they kidnap Cristalda and drag her into the abyss.
 Pizzomunno remained on the shore desperate with loss.
 Petrified in grief he became a monolith.

-As the legend goes the lovers are given the opportunity to meet again every hundred years.
+As the legend goes the lovers are allowed to meet again every hundred years.
 They are once again turned human and spend the night together.
-At dawn, Cristalda must return to the abyss while Pizzomunno turns back to stone, for another 100 years.
+At dawn, Cristalda must return to the abyss while Pizzomunno turns back to stone for another 100 years.